 “Anthropologists spend so much time trying to understand the community.
 This puts us in a position to be well-informed advocates for these populations, to be an amplifier for their voice.

 “My goal with the Aletta Foundation is to try to change this power dynamic in the process of doing charity/poverty alleviation.
 Let the people tell us what they need, and then the Aletta Foundation builds projects around those goals.
 I call it a “location based” approach, meaning that we don’t specialize in any one type of aid, but we put the community first, let them tell us how we can help them, whether that is with health care, education or just direct donations.”

 I’ve found that funding a vision tends to be the most difficult thing.
 What is the most important lesson you’ve learned regarding marketing and funding your projects?

 “The most important lesson so far is how important it is to have a clear message when approaching potential donors.
 People don’t want the whole story, they want a one or two sentence pitch that they can connect with.

-“This is where my anthropology background tends to be a problem, because I feel the compulsion to try to explain everything in a very detailed and academic way.
+“This is where my anthropology background tends to be a problem.
+I feel the compulsion to try to explain everything in a very detailed and academic way.
 However, talking to potential donors, they aren’t interested in a history lesson.
-So coming up with clear, concise, easily digestible messages about what we are doing is still something I am learning to do.”
+So coming up with clear, concise, messages about what we are doing is still something I am learning.”

 Any advice for someone hoping to break into the international relief field?

 “Be prepared for disappointments along the way.
-Someone told me that most entrepreneurs have about 10 failed start-ups before they actually put together a successful business, but each failure gets you closer to finding something that works.
-In my experience, starting an NGO is much the same, lots of false starts, but by keeping the long term goal in mind, by holding on to your passion and stubbornness, you will figure it out eventually.”
+Someone told me that most entrepreneurs have about 10 failed startups before they actually put together a successful business.
+Luckily, each failure gets you closer to finding something that works.
+In my experience, starting an NGO is much the same, lots of false starts.
+Keeping the long term goal in mind and holding on to your passion and stubbornness and you will figure it out eventually.”